DATING JEWELLERY

 AVERAGE LIFE SPAN IN THE WILD: 12–15 years

-DATE JEWELRY
+DATE JEWELLERY

 This article is published in the 2019 New York City Jewelry Week Paper, the result of a collaboration between Current Obsession and NYCJW.